-This article will focus on the South Africa spousal visa and life partner visas application process.
-They say, “distance makes the heart grow fonder”.
-This saying is true, especially if your spouse or life partner resides in South Africa whilst you are in Nigeria.
-Joining your spouse or life partner in South Africa is a good idea, and it is possible.
+The application process for South African spousal visas and life partner visas is what I will focus this article on.
+They say, “distance makes the heart grow fonder.”
+This saying is true, mainly if your spouse or life partner resides in South Africa while you are in Nigeria or elsewhere around the world.
+Joining your spouse or life partner in South Africa is a good idea, and it is possible!
 To do so, you would need a South Africa spousal visa or a South Africa life partner visa for those who are not married.
 This blog post gives you basic information about the application process and the application requirements.

 South Africa Spousal Visa And Life Partner Visa

 To obtain a spousal or life partner visa, you must be a Nigerian wife or husband married to a South Africa citizen or a Nigerian wife or husband married to a Nigerian who has a permanent residence status in South Africa.
 Similarly, you must be a life partner to a South African citizen or a Nigerian permanently residing in South Africa.
 The visa is temporary; basically, it lasts for one year; therefore, you cannot work, study or start businesses in South Africa.
 However, you can apply for visa endorsements to enable you to work, study or start a business.